rowcased/rowcased.github.io/alternate_page.md

 As part of my study of the C language, I began translating kata I had previously solved in Python into C for use on the site.
 This taught me a lot about code structure, maintainability, legibility, and writing strong unit tests.
 After some experience with that I created several original kata which were all approved and are currently in use online.
 With the earned privileges of rank, I now may also serve the site as a moderator; creating or resolving issues, answering questions, as well as improving the site by directly live-editing the production code of other code author's kata material.

+#### The Long Story<br>
+Shortly after beginning my study of C, I decided to try writing a translation into that language of a simple kata I had previously solved in Python.
+I made some mistakes, but there were moderators knowlegable in the language to scrutinize my work.
+I appreciated that they would usually only tell me _what_ the problem was so up to me to figure out how to fix it.
+Much to my delight the translation was approved and I just kept making more.
+All new kata and translation submissions are thus peer-reviewed by moderators, and only when all issues are fixed by the translator will the moderator approve the translation for use on the website.
+Once it's active on the site, if any issue arises, it's up to the translator to fix the problem to resolve the issue.
+I like the idea that coders all around the world are honing their skills on the random tests suites I constructed for use on the wensite.
+Learned how interact.